Emotionally Focused Couples Therapy: Your Path to Secure Connection

 ‘I only criticise because you're so distant!’

-2. Creating New Patterns of Connection
+Stage 2: Creating New Patterns of Connection

+This is where deeper change begins to happen.
+Instead of ‘You never help around the house,’ you'll learn to express the vulnerability beneath: ‘I feel so overwhelmed and alone with everything.’
 The relationship transforms when partners can share these deeper feelings and respond with compassion rather than defensiveness.
-The questions shift from ‘Who's right?’ to ‘How can we support each other?’
+The questions shift from ‘Who’s right?’ to ‘How can we support each other?’

-3. Strengthening Your Bond for Life’s Challenges
+Stage 3: Strengthening Your Bond for Life’s Challenges

-Once you’ve established this new way of connecting, we’ll ensure these changes stick.
-You’ll develop strategies to maintain your emotional connection even when life gets complicated—because it will.
+Once you’ve explored this new way of connecting, we’ll take time to integrate what you’ve experienced in therapy, so these changes stick.
+You’ll develop strategies to maintain your emotional connection even when life gets complicated.
+The transformation will result from committed work in a proven process.

 You may also enjoy …